-Sleep, adequate water, plenty of fruits and vegetables and moderate movement—there is not one supplement that can take the place of these key practices.
-That said, there are some herbs, plants, vitamins, and minerals that can be taken to support a strong foundation.
+Sleep, adequate water, eating plenty of fruits and vegetables, and moderate movement—there is not one supplement that can take the place of these key practices.
+That said, there are some herbs, plants, vitamins, and minerals that can be taken to help support a strong foundation.

 Probiotic products consist of live, active bacteria that show a health benefit.
 Taken to support or improve a person's gut microbiome (the presence of all living microorganisms within a person's digestive tract), probiotics can have a significant impact on mood, digestion, and immunity.

 Renew Life's Extra Care probiotics provide 50 billion live cultures from 12 different probiotic strains, designed to re-establish digestive balance.
 Ensuring quality and potency through expiration, Renew Life's capsules are designed to be delayed-release, making sure the contents make it past the acidic environment of the stomach.
-As an added bonus, these probiotics do not need to be refrigerated, a plus when shipments might be delayed, routines are disrupted by travel or emergency times without refrigeration.
+As an added bonus, these probiotics do not need to be refrigerated, a plus when shipments might be delayed or routines are disrupted by travel or emergency times without refrigeration.

-Time and time again we read ingredients labels on supplements without any idea of what's actually inside.
+Time and time again, we read ingredients labels on supplements without any idea of what's actually inside.
 But that's not the case with Hilma, an easy-to-use packet formulated with just six essential ingredients clinically proven to boost immune system function.
 That's right—no mystery ingredients, just a heaping dose of vitamin C, echinacea, zinc, ginger, turmeric, and ivy leaf extract.

-The brand is super transparent (and picky) about those ingredients too, with detailed reasons—all backed by science—for why each one made the cut listed directly on their website.
+The brand is super transparent (and picky) about those ingredients, too, with detailed reasons—all backed by science—for why each one made the cut listed directly on their website.
 We also love that there's less than one gram of sugar, no gluten or nuts, and all packets are vegan-friendly.

 Research examining the use of elderberry for immunity has shown moderate evidence to support the reduction of the duration and symptoms of colds, not the prevention of them.
 Elderberry extract seems to help the production of inflammatory cytokines, proteins that are released in the body to fight infection.